A guide to making your travel dreams a beautiful reality

 Total hotel Costs $63

-We did not do the driving ourselves but used the My Day Trip car service.
+We did not drive ourselves, but instead used the My Day Trip car service.
 All private car transportation between cities with sightseeing included—budget under $1000 total.
 Dramatically less than a rental car.
-We will report back on our experience as it is our first time.
+We will report back on our experience, as it is our first time.

 How can you travel for free?

 Do you wonder how you can get status at a hotel or airline?
 Do you have to fly a lot to do that?
 Not anymore.
 Many credit cards offer some level of hotel or airline status for free.
-Choose the airline you prefer or is most convenient based on where you live and get their credit card.
+Choose the airline you prefer or that is most convenient based on your location, and obtain their credit card.
 Ryan got the United one with a generous sign-up bonus.
 He now has almost 150,000 miles to use.
 Many airline cards provide frequent flier status, hotel status, or even free TSA Precheck or Global Entry.
 Delta and United offer substantial discounts for Clear membership.
-Lots of airline cards will offer several free lounge passes a year.
+Many airline cards offer several complimentary lounge passes per year.

 Want sign-up bonuses?
 Pick cards that offer generous ones.
 Look closely at the rules, though, and don’t close the cards until a whole year has passed.
-After spending a set amount, Ryan recently got an American Express Platinum Card, which gave him a huge sign-up bonus.
-In 9 months, he has earned almost 250,000 points, translating into many free hotel stays.
+After spending a set amount, Ryan recently received an American Express Platinum Card, which offered him a substantial sign-up bonus.
+In 9 months, he has earned almost 250,000 points, which translates into numerous free hotel stays.

-American Express is great, but the Chase Sapphire Reserve is our favorite travel credit card.
-We use our Chase points to get most of our hotel stays for free, dramatically reducing our travel costs.
+American Express is great, but our favorite travel credit card is the Chase Sapphire Reserve.
+We use our Chase points to cover most of our hotel stays, which dramatically reduces our travel costs.
 We can not recommend it enough.

 Chase Sapphire Reserve – Our top pick